prozilla-os/ProzillaOS/docs/README.md

 - [src](../src) directory

 	Contains all code for the application, including CSS, JS and HTML files.
 This directory makes use of a feature-based folder structure.
+Utility files are often separated into their own subdirectory, called `_utils`, inside of their respective directory.

 - [public](../public) directory